The Challenge of Consistency in Distributed Systems

 - After exchanging deltas, both peers have the same complete set of data

-The visualization below shows how updates propagate through the entire network using color to represent state updates, just click individual nodes to trigger updates.
+The visualization below shows how updates propagate through a contract subscription tree using color to represent state updates, just click individual nodes to trigger updates.
 Notice how:

-- Updates propagate gradually from node to node
+- Updates propagate from node to node like a virus

 - Multiple updates can spread simultaneously

-- The network eventually reaches a consistent state
+- The network quickly reaches a consistent state